-The CACC and CAYC will begin rehearsals for Fall on Monday, August 26.
-A parent meeting will be held at 6pm on the 26th with a rehearsal following the meeting.
-The CACC rehearses each Monday of the school year from 6-7:30pm.
-The CAYC will rehearse each Monday from 7:30-8:30pm.
-Our new Concert Choir and CAYC director is Dr. Sheri Cook-Cunningham and Dr. Paige Rose conducts the Choristers.
+VOCA rehearses each Monday of the school year from 6-7:30pm.
+The CAYC will rehearse each Monday from 7-8:30pm.
+Our Concert Choir and CAYC director is Dr. Sheri Cook-Cunningham and Ms. Carrie Martens conducts the Choristers.
 Bart Dooley, music specialist at Ida Burns Elementary assists as accompanist.

-Students receive instruction in vocal technique, learn a variety of music in many styles and languages, perform several concerts each semester, and compete in a regional competition or participate in a national music festival annually in the spring.
+Students receive instruction in vocal technique, learn a variety of music in many styles and languages, perform several concerts each semester, and participate in a regional or national music festival or competition annually.

 In Spring 2013, the choir sang in performance with The American Boychoir and one of our own, Douglas Butler, auditioned for and was accepted as a new member of the American Boychoir.

 During the Fall 2013 semester, VOCA performed in concert with the Conway Symphony Orchestra, the Moscow Ballet and the Conway Men's Chorus.
 VOCA also performed at College Square Retirement Center and at UCA's Snow Fine Arts Recital Hall.

 This past semester the choir sang with the Conway Symphony Orchestra and in a production of The Christmas Carol.